xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+October.

+This is one of the peculiarly dangerous months to speculate in stocks in.

+The others are July, January, September, April, November, May, March, June, December, August, and February.

-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"